kirilcvetkov/sudokuPlusValidator/README.md

 Review and correct the mistakes in your puzzle based on the feedback provided.
 Repeat the validation process until your puzzle is solved correctly.

+## Test Data

+For testing purposes, three Sudoku Plus CSV files have been included.
+These files can be used to validate the Sudoku Plus Validator app.
+You can find them in the main directory of the app.

+- `sudoku9x9.csv`: Contains a valid 9x9 Sudoku Plus puzzle.
+- `sudoku16x16.csv`: Contains a valid 16x16 Sudoku Plus puzzle.
+- `sudoku16x16-invalid.csv`: Contains an invalid 16x16 Sudoku Plus puzzle with conflicting entries.

+To test the app with these files, you can import them using the uploader functionality in the main page of the app.
+This will load the Sudoku puzzle from the CSV file into the grid for validation.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request to the GitHub repository.